Roxas City

-It is originally known as the Municipality of Capiz (from which the province derives its name), the area became a chartered city on May 12, 1951, and was renamed in honor of native Manuel Acuña Roxas, the fourth president of the Philippines and the first of the independent post-American Third Philippine Republic.
+It is originally known as the Municipality of Capiz (from which the province derives its name), the town became a chartered city on May 12, 1951, and was renamed in honor of native Manuel Acuña Roxas, the 4th President of the Philippines and the first of the independent post-American Third Philippine Republic.

-Roxas City is the center of education, trade, economic activities and logistics in Northern Panay.
+Roxas City is the center of education, trade, economic activities and logistics in Capiz.
 The abundance of marine life makes Roxas City the "Seafood Capital of the Philippines."
 It has received Cleanest and Greenest Component City in Western Visayas Award in the Gawad Pangulo sa Kapaligiran (GPK) Cleanliness and Environmental contest.
 The Department of Health (DOH) awarded the city with the Red Orchid Award for being "100 percent tobacco-free".
 It has also gained the Department of the Interior and Local Government (DILG) Seal of Good Housekeeping and won the Best Police Station in the region by the Philippine National Police.